Is the guy buying your car a con artist?

 While it may seem like a cliche, there is a certain amount of truth to the old adage that cash is king.
 Hard currency can be forged, but this is usually far beyond the capabilities of the common online scam artist.
 In the event that a direct exchange of money is not possible, you can rely on certain third-party organizations such as PayPal.
 However, the onus is upon you to ensure that the money is truly in your hands before you allow someone to drive off with your vehicle or ship it to them.

 For the most part, car dealers are reputable businesses.
 However, some of their practices do border on scam-like behavior, while some online dealerships may be entirely fabricated.
 Some car dealer scams to avoid include: lost financing, fake credit check results, failure to pay off trade-in loans, and overcharged dealer prep fees.
 While not technically illegal, these "scams" can cost you a lot of stress and money in the long run.
 There are also some car rental scams to avoid, such as: mandatory insurance fees, fake car damage reports, inflated overdue charges, and deposits that are fully charged rather than held.
-You are strongly urged to look into these and other similar malpractices when buying or rental a vehicle.
+You are strongly urged to look into these and other similar malpractices when buying or renting a vehicle.
+For more guidance on smart car buying tactics, be sure to read our post on here.

 There is a lot of research on scams around the world, and the people who perpetrate this crime are constantly adapting and changing their M.Os.
 Some of the most common car-related scams to be aware of include: title washing, fake escrow accounts, "push, pull, or tow" scams, negative equity, and dealer addendum scams.
 These are certainly worth taking a look at when buying or selling a vehicle.